Mayor of Mansfield: 2015

 The 2015 election was fourth direct election for the mayoralty of Mansfield.
 The sitting mayor, Tony Egginton, had previously announced his intention to retire.
 On 7 May 2015 the candidates were former Labour-member turned Independent Phil Shields, Labour's Martin Lee and Mansfield Independent Forum's Kate Allsop, who after the second round of voting won from Martin Lee with a considerable majority.

 2019

 The 2019 election took place on 2 May 2019.
 The candidates were Incumbent Mayor Kate Allsop from the Mansfield Independent Forum (MIF), Conservative perennial candidate George Jabbour, and District and County Councillor Steve Garner, formerly with MIF, standing as an independent.
 In late March Mansfield Labour group selected a third candidate in former teacher and civil engineer Andy Abrahams, following the suspension of Cllr Sean McCallum and resignation of Paul Bradshaw.
 In March 2019, 2015 Mayoral Candidate and former District Councillor Philip Shields announced his intention to run in 2019.

 2023

-The 2023 mayoral election is scheduled to take place on 4 May, 2023.
-Early candidates declared are Andy Abrahams (Labour), Mick Barton (Mansfield Independents), Andre Camilleri (Conservative) and Karen Seymour (Trade Unionist and Socialist Coalition).
+The 2023 mayoral election took place on 4 May, 2023.
+Final candidates declared in early April were Andy Abrahams (Labour), Mick Barton (Mansfield Independents), Andre Camilleri (Conservative), Karen Seymour (Trade Unionist and Socialist Coalition) and Julie Margaret Tasker-Love-Birks (Independent).
+Both the Conservative and Trade Unionist and Socialist Coalition candidates' campaigns included potentially seeking to abolish the position of executive mayor, subject to a successful public referendum.